wu-lab-egio/EGIO/README.md

 Type: type of exon group.

-OrthoIso.txt. contains orthologous isoforms of each orthologous gene pair.
-Explaination of headers:
+# Explaination of OrthoIso.txt headers:

 species1: gene id of species1